PlexRipper/Docs/src/content/faq/index.md

 ![](/img/faq/username-plex-question.png){.responsive-img}

+## The background of PlexRipper is dark gray, is that normal?

+No it should be the almost the same background you see on this website.
+Make sure you're not running an extensions such as [Dark Reader](https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh?hl=en) that makes the websites you visit dark

 ## Is this project dead?
 Why no updates?
 Can you hurry up?

 Check the [homepage](/) for what is currently happening.